-Stacey Bosworth has been with MacDowell since May of 2017, directing fundraising and development efforts.
+Stacey Bosworth (she/her/hers) has been with MacDowell since May of 2017, directing fundraising and development efforts.
+In 2022 she was promoted to vice president of advancement, continuing to lead our fundraising efforts in addition to a new focus on centralizing our processes for staff and board succession planning.
 She earned a B.A. in philosophy with a minor in communications from Clark University before working in public relations and moving to the world of nonprofits, managing media relations, the web site, and the annual Carnegie Hall concert for the Rainforest Foundation.
 At the Sundance Institute and Film Festival she was director of special guest services before becoming founding executive director of the Joyful Heart Foundation, providing healing retreats and wellness programs for victims of sexual assault, domestic violence, and child abuse.
 She led that organization for six years and oversaw its national expansion before being recruited to become president of Aaron Consulting, a fundraising group based in New York.
 A self-described optimist and lover of nature, Stacey lives in Brooklyn with her daughter, Flora, and serves on the board of The Old Stone House.
 Contact Stacey via e-mail.

-Jonathan Gourlay has been our communications manager since 2013.
+Jonathan Gourlay (he/him/his) became senior manager of external communications in 2022, after having started as communications manager in 2013.
 His responsibilities include communicating MacDowell’s mission and essential importance to media outlets and a growing constituency of artists, patrons, and followers online and in print.
-He has worked as a journalist as well as managed publications and web sites about design software, motorcycles, skiing, and other outdoor pursuits.
-He has degrees from Southampton College and The New School, and has dreams of publishing fiction and to kill on the blues harp.
+He has worked as a journalist as well as managed publications and web sites about design software, business web content, motorcycles, skiing, and other outdoor pursuits.
+He has degrees from Southampton College of L.I.U. and The New School, and has dreams of publishing fiction and to kill on the blues harp.
 He also likes to grow tomatoes, hike, mountain bike, ski, and make beer.
 He and his wife Laura are doing their best to prepare their two boys to become contributing world citizens.
 Contact Jonathan via e-mail.

 assistant to the resident director